 While hyper-parameter optimization is a common step of model development, it must be approached cautiously to balance performance on current data with the model’s ability to generalize to unseen cases and maintain robustness over time.

-The SNF-CNN method’s steps are presented in the form of Pseudocode 1, and also Figure 2 shows the visual process which includes data preparation, model selection, non-DDI detection, and the final comprehensive recommender system.
+The steps of the SNF-CNN method are presented in the form of Pseudocode 1, and also Figure 2 shows the visual process which includes data preparation, model selection, non-DDI detection, and the final comprehensive recommender system.

 Implementation